 - Press Ctrl and A at the same time and click Del to delete all the temporary files.

 Another possible culprit of this computer keeps freezing problem is overheating.
 Make sure you have moved your computer to a cooler place where the cooling vents aren’t blocked off and see if the problem has been solved.
-If not, move on to Method 5.
+If it’s still no joy, please try Fix 5, below.

 This problem may occur if you are using the wrong/out-of-date graphics driver.
 So you should update your graphics driver to see if it fixes your problem.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.